Ganymede (moon): Completed flybys

-The New Horizons spacecraft also observed Ganymede, but from a much larger distance as it passed through the Jupiter system in 2007 (en route to Pluto).
+The New Horizons spacecraft also observed Ganymede, but from a much larger distance of 3500000 km as it passed through the Jovian system in 2007 while en route to Pluto.
 The data were used to perform topographic and compositional mapping of Ganymede.

 Like Galileo, the Juno spacecraft orbited Jupiter.
 On 2019 December 25, Juno performed a distant flyby of Ganymede during its 24th orbit of Jupiter, at a range of 97680 to 109439 km.
 This flyby provided images of the moon's polar regions.
 In June 2021, Juno performed a second flyby, at a closer distance of 1038 km.
 This encounter was designed to provide a gravity assist to reduce Junos orbital period from 53 days to 43 days.
 Additional images of the surface were collected.

 Future missions

-The Jupiter Icy Moons Explorer (JUICE) will be the first to enter orbit around Ganymede itself.
-JUICE was launched on April 14, 2023.
+ESA's Jupiter Icy Moons Explorer (Juice) will be the first to enter orbit around Ganymede itself.
+Juice was launched on April 14, 2023.
 It is intended to perform its first flyby of Ganymede in 2031, then enter orbit of the moon in 2032.
-When the spacecraft consumes its propellant, JUICE is planned to be deorbited and impact Ganymede in February 2034.
+When the spacecraft consumes its propellant, Juice is planned to be deorbited and impact Ganymede in February 2034.

-In addition to JUICE, NASA's Europa Clipper, which was launched in October 2024, will conduct 4 close flybys of Ganymede beginning in 2030.
-It may also crash into Ganymede at the end of its mission to aid JUICE in studying the surface's geochemistry.
+In addition to Juice, NASA's Europa Clipper, which was launched in October 2024, will conduct 4 close flybys of Ganymede beginning in 2030.
+It may also crash into Ganymede at the end of its mission to aid Juice in studying the surface's geochemistry.

 Cancelled proposals

 Several other missions have been proposed to flyby or orbit Ganymede, but were either not selected for funding or cancelled before launch.

 The Jupiter Icy Moons Orbiter would have studied Ganymede in greater detail.
 However, the mission was canceled in 2005.
 Another old proposal was called The Grandeur of Ganymede.

 A Ganymede orbiter based on the Juno probe was proposed in 2010 for the Planetary Science Decadal Survey.
 The mission was not supported, with the Decadal Survey preferring the Europa Clipper mission instead.

 The Europa Jupiter System Mission had a proposed launch date of 2020, and was a joint NASA and ESA proposal for exploration of many of Jupiter's moons including Ganymede.
 In February 2009 it was announced that ESA and NASA had given this mission priority ahead of the Titan Saturn System Mission.
 The mission was to consist of the NASA-led Jupiter Europa Orbiter, the ESA-led Jupiter Ganymede Orbiter, and possibly a JAXA-led Jupiter Magnetospheric Orbiter.
 The NASA and JAXA components were later cancelled, and ESA's appeared likely to be cancelled too, but in 2012 ESA announced it would go ahead alone.
-The European part of the mission became the Jupiter Icy Moon Explorer (JUICE).
+The European part of the mission became the Jupiter Icy Moons Explorer (Juice).

-The Russian Space Research Institute proposed a Ganymede lander astrobiology mission called Laplace-P, possibly in partnership with JUICE.
+The Russian Space Research Institute proposed a Ganymede lander astrobiology mission called Laplace-P, possibly in partnership with Juice.
 If selected, it would have been launched in 2023.
 The mission was cancelled due to a lack of funding in 2017.